LukeyBSystems/deepstatsdocs/docs/components/statProperties.md

 This will apply to the final value of the stat, after any final modifiers.
 This should be used to apply any hard limits or requirements to a stat, eg. clamping, rounding etc.

 ### Configuring Post Processing
-Use up to 3 final stat values in a post-processing function to modify a stat value.
+Use up to 3 raw stat values in a post-processing function to obtain a final stat value.

 ![example function](../../images/function.jpg)